Review of Robert Kiyosaki’s Rich Dad, Poor Dad

 7. Management of people

-• Getting rich is possible, but never as easy as some gurus want you to believe — it takes a lot of hard work and time
+• Getting rich is possible, but never as easy as some gurus want you to believe — it takes a lot of hard work and time.

 • Having money work for you is great, but there is nothing wrong with working for your money.
 If you don’t like your job, then do something about it.
-Resenting your boss or your company is a cop out.
+Resenting your boss or your company is a cop-out.

-In closing, although I am not rich yet, nor am I a guru or an expert of any kind, I hope to use this blog as an online journal to discuss topics related to life, wealth, and happiness.
-In the end, I think it’s more practical to learn from someone who is making the journey, than someone who is already there (because they tend to forget how hard it is and make assumptions).
+In closing, although I am not wealthy yet, nor am I a guru or an expert of any kind, I hope to use this blog as an online journal to discuss topics related to life, wealth, and happiness.
+In the end, I think it’s more practical to learn from someone who is making the journey than someone who is already there (because they tend to forget how hard it is and make assumptions).

-13 Comments
+12 Comments

-Mark at financingyourfamily.com
+Mark

 Welcome to my experiment, your first post is a good one, and I hope to see you updating continually, and creating a resource for both our readers’ use.